 The healing power of music isn’t an overused phrase—there are many scientific studies that reinforce how music boosts your mood, stimulates the brain’s reward center, and provides comfort.
 More than simply streaming your favorite song, music therapy provides a structured but restorative approach to trauma recovery.

-Understanding Music Therapy
+Understanding Music Therapy for Trauma

 Professional music therapy interventions are used to address someone’s psychological and physical trauma symptoms.
 The goal of this generally non-invasive technique is to help an individual access their feelings and express them, as well as learn effective coping methods to use whenever they feel triggered.